AhmadAlKhaldi86/HTTP/HTTP-Authentication.md

  - www-authentication: Desribes the way the cient should connect to the dataStore.

 ### Basic HTTP :
- - HTTP "Hyper Text Transfer protocol" is a michanism to link content on a page to other content on same or another page.
  - Basic is an Auth Scheme that transmits credentials as username/pass pairs. encoded using Base64.
  - To aviod passing userid/password in clear test through the network.
  - It can be decoded.
 So it suggested to be used on conjunction with HTTPS/TLS